 Eichler didn’t return a call requesting comment on the bankruptcy and Peikin’s lawsuit.

-Aletheia was the third largest shareholder of Barnes & Noble Inc. (BKS) when Ron Burkle’s Yucaipa Cos. was fighting to add a slate of candidates to the bookseller’s board of directors.
+Aletheia was the third largest shareholder of Barnes & Noble Inc. (BKS:US) when Ron Burkle’s Yucaipa Cos. was fighting to add a slate of candidates to the bookseller’s board of directors.
 The Barnes & Noble board was concerned about Aletheia’s collaborating with Yucaipa on a takeover bid, according to court documents.

 The takeover never happened, and Aletheia is no longer listed as a major shareholder of Barnes & Noble.